realjenius/realjenius.com/content/post/personal/nextcloud-profiler.md

 Immediately you can see that something is running *837* queries in this case.
 (Spoiler, for this case it's the [Cookbook App](https://apps.nextcloud.com/apps/cookbook), and I'm ok with that as it is only when loading the actual cookbook page, and I have lots of recipes needing data).

-After looking at the data you can likely find where most of the time/queries/whatever was spend, and then after disabling the offending app, you may suddenly find page loads to be much faster:
+After looking at the data you can likely find where most of the time/queries/whatever was spent, and then after disabling the offending app, you may suddenly find page loads to be much faster:

 ![Profile Flame Graph - Better](/img/articles/nextcloud/nextcloud_profiler_2.png "Better Profile Flame Graph")